1. Enforcement Actions against Member States

 4. Damages Actions: Union Liability

-The European Treaties establish a dual enforcement mechanism for Euro- pean Union law.
-Apart from the decentralized enforcement by national courts, the Union legal order equally envisages the centralized enforcement of European law in the European Courts.
-The judicial competences of the European Courts are enumerated in the section of the TFEU dealing with the Court of Justice of the European Union.
+The European Treaties establish a dual enforcement mechanism for European Union law.
+Apart from decentralized enforcement by national courts, the Union legal order also envisages centralized enforcement of European law in the European Courts.
+The judicial competences of the European Courts are enumerated in the section of the Treaty on the Functioning of the European Union dealing with the Court of Justice of the European Union (Table 8.1).